Background on the NZeTA: Why it was introduced and key statistics

 The NZeTA has strengthened border security and brought New Zealand border controls in line with international best practice.

-An NZeTA is valid for two years.
+An NZeTA is valid for 2 years.
 This is different from a visa, which is an endorsement on a passport indicating that the holder is allowed to enter, leave, or stay for a specified period of time in New Zealand.

 Most NZeTA requests are processed within 72 hours, but often much quicker.